-Grade 7 student A1 spontaneously scoops up baby Myles to comfort him

-Another nice part to this story is that not one of the students in the class who witnessed this act of caring and compassion said a negative word.
+Grade 7 student A1 spontaneously scoops up baby Myles to comfort him Another nice part to this story is that not one of the students in the class who witnessed this act of caring and compassion said a negative word.
 There was no teasing or laughter, just caring remarks for Myles as his mother took him.

 It is important to note here that despite the fact that Ruth had written parental permission to use names and photos of her and the children in the Roots of Empathy classrooms, the Research Ethics Board insisted that she anonymize the children's names and destroy the photos and videos once the project was completed.
+I will talk more about this issue in Part Four.

-In the following videoclip, you will see Ruth describing and explaining with her life-affirming energy the variety of activities that she has created in order to answer her question, 'How can I create a peaceful school?'
+In the following videoclip, you will see Ruth describing and explaining with her lifeaffirming energy the variety of activities that she has created in order to answer her question, 'How can I create a peaceful school?'